 In this paper, we have only exploited the predictability of exchange rate changes in mean.
-The generalized spectrum also reveals significant linear and nonlinear dependence in higher moments, which have important implications on the predictability for higher order moments and the entire density, which is important for correctly assessing exchange rate risk.
+The generalized spectrum also reveals significant linear and nonlinear dependence in higher moments, which have important implications for the predictability of higher-order moments and the entire density, which is important for correctly assessing exchange rate risk.
 We leave this for future work.